coderefinery/github-without-command-line/_episodes/03-contributing.md

 ### Step 2: Submit a small change via the web interface as collaborator

-In the last episodes we learned how to commit changes either via web or via the desktop and you need to be a collaborator (have write permissions) to be able to do that.
+In the last episodes we learned how to directly commit changes either via web or via the desktop and you need to be a collaborator (have write permissions) to be able to do that.